4. There's One Born Every Minute!

 In contrast, George’s boxing career was decidedly ordinary and obscure.
 He never won any title, lost almost as many fights as he won, and the general public would never have even heard of him, had he not been Henry’s brother.

-Then there were the Galaxy twins, Khaosai and Khaokor, from Thailand, who fought in the 1990s. ( Thai boxers have a strange custom of naming themselves after their gyms. ) They both won world championships – the only twins ever to do so – but again, the parallel stopped there.
+Then there were the Galaxy twins, Khaosai and Khaokor, from Thailand, who fought in the 1990s. ( Thai boxers have a strange custom of naming themselves after their gyms. ) They both won world championships – one of only two pairs of twins ever to do so – but again, the parallel stopped there.
 Khaosai held his title for seven years, lost only once in 50 fights, and was regarded as one of the greatest boxers of his generation.
 Khaokor, meanwhile, lost his title in his first defence; he later won the same title again, and again lost it in the first defence.
 Then his career was abruptly cut short; he was seriously injured in a car crash, and never fought again.
 I’ll bet any money that that was never predicted in his horoscope!

 Previous page Next page